 As a Canadian tourist, you may stay in Cuba for up to 6 months.
 However, you must obtain an extension of stay from immigration authorities if you intend to stay longer than 90 days.

 Customs officials may ask you to show them a return or onward ticket and proof of sufficient funds to cover your stay.

-Travellers arriving with “air only” tickets must show that they have sufficient funds to meet their minimum financial needs (equivalent to 50 Cuban convertible pesos [CUC] per day for the duration of the stay).
+If you’re arriving with “air only” tickets, you must show that you have sufficient funds to meet your minimum financial needs.

 - an insurance policy